dondrake/mlb_stats_spark/README.md

     + by default, it will download yesterday's statistics.
 Passing -b YYYMMDD and/or -e YYYYMMDD to download specific date ranges
   + createStats.sh - recreates all player-level statistics from GameEvents downloaded
     + generates both JSON datasets and Parquet datasets
+  + updateWeather.sh - Downloads weather data for Games from developer.forecast.io.
+For games in the future, it will get the forecast.